michael-hartmann/caps/docs/manual/manual.rst

 Fourier-Chebshev quadrature scheme (FCQS), see `Boyd, "Exponentially convergent Fourier-Chebshev quadrature schemes on bounded and infinite intervals", JOSC 2, 2 (1987) <https://doi.org/10.1007/BF01061480>`_.
 You can use FCQS using the flag ``--fcqs``.
-Since the adaptive algorithm is not well tested, this option is considered experimental.
+Since the adaptive algorithm for FCQS is not well tested, this option is considered experimental.
+Moreover, it is not recommended to use FCQS for any other materials than perfect reflectors.

 Temperature
 ^^^^^^^^^^^